uleelx/dnsforwarder/README.md

 How to use this Lua script ?
 -------------------------------

-1.    change your dns server to 127.0.0.1
+1.    change your dns server to 127.0.0.1:

   ```bash
   $ vi /etc/resolve.conf
   nameserver 127.0.0.1
   ```
-2.    restart the network
+2.    restart the network:

   ```bash
   $ sudo /etc/init.d/networking restart
   ```
-3.    run the script
+3.    run the script:

   ```bash
   $ sudo lua dnsforwarder.lua